 - Should corporate data reside on end-user devices?

 - Where are the corporate data and applications housed?

 You’ll also need to consider some other essential elements to support your BYOD policy, like additional Wi-Fi access points, separate SSIDs, two-factor authentication, and mobile device management.
 For more tips on creating and implementing a BYOD policy, check out this article from network engineer Kevin Dooley.

-For example, the company may never have made the jump from on-premises monitoring tools to those that live in the cloud and offer more flexibility.
+For example, the company may never have made the jump from on-premises monitoring tools to more flexible cloud-based network monitoring.
 Or, they may have been running an out-of-date file system on the servers because that’s what they thought was best, even though it lacks the advanced features of modern, distributed storage platforms.

-Luckily, you can prove your worth by bringing innovative skills and expertise to the table and improving the tools being used.
+Luckily, you can prove your worth and demonstrate that you know how to manage a network by bringing innovative skills and expertise to the table and improving the tools being used.

 Of course, you’ll want to be careful not to go overboard.
 Before replacing existing tools and services, make sure there’s not a specific need for them that newer ones can’t fulfill.
 And don’t make the mistake of assuming that the software you know best is always best for the job—sometimes it’s worth teaching yourself the systems that are already in place.

-Again, if your first weeks with a network are as a network admin with a new company, your predecessor may have created (and left!)
+Again, if your first weeks managing a network are as an admin with a new company, your predecessor may have created (and left!)
 SOPs (standard operating procedures) for you to use.

 SOPs are written, step-by-step instructions that describe how to perform a routine activity, like troubleshooting a network traffic spike, backing up configs, or giving a QBR presentation to a team lead.
-If you’re working with existing SOPs, you can review the steps, tweak them if you know a better or faster way to complete it, or remove old tools suggested to complete the step and replace them with your new tools.
+If you’re working with existing SOPs, you can review the steps, tweak them if you know a better or faster way to complete them, or remove old tools suggested for completing the step and replace them with your new tools.
 If you’re lucky, some of your tools may automate the steps and make the process even more efficient.